Adansonia grandidieri: Life cycle and ecology

 The long-lived Grandidier's baobab is in leaf from October to May, and flowers between May and August.
 The flowers, said to smell of sour watermelon, open just before or soon after dusk, and all the pollen is released during the first night.
 The tree is pollinated by nocturnal mammals, such as fork-marked lemurs, and insects like the Hawk Moth.
 The lemurs move through the canopies, inserting their snouts into the white flowers and licking nectar from the petal bases, resulting in pollen being deposited on the lemurs' faces, whereas the moth is slightly more effective at pollination because it flies from tree to tree with most of its body covered in pollen.

 The species bears ripe fruit in November and December.
-Unlike the baobabs of Africa and Australia, it appears that the seeds of the tasty fruit are not dispersed by animals.
+Unlike the baobabs of Africa and Australia, it appears that the seeds of the fruit are not dispersed by animals.
 Lemurs are the only living animals on Madagascar that are capable of acting as seed dispersers, yet seed dispersal by lemurs has never been documented.
 In the past, however, this could have been very different.
 Several species have gone extinct since human colonization of the island (1,500 to 2,000 years ago) that could very likely have been dispersers of the seeds.
 This includes species of primates that were thought to be similar to baboons, and the heaviest bird that ever lived, the elephant bird, which had a powerful beak that could have opened large fruit.
 Today, water may be the means by which the seeds are dispersed.

 Lack of water can sometimes be a problem for plants in Madagascar.
 It appears that the baobab overcomes this by storing water within the fibrous wood of the trunk, as the tree's diameter fluctuates with rainfall.